Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 API Gateways as an architecture pattern was canonized with the arrival of microservices architecture, but it was a well-known technique long before that.

-With the arrival of mobile and Ajax, as well as REST becoming fashionable, an API Gateway was often built a separate application that was forwarding API Calls from the outside.
+With the arrival of mobile and Ajax, as well as REST becoming fashionable, an API gateway was often built a separate application that was forwarding API calls from the outside.
 Maybe you mapped to a legacy SOAP API or to another legacy stack.

 ![API Gateway The History](/apigateway/api-gateway-scenarios-Page-1.png "API Gateways - The History")

 ### Gateway for Message-Oriented, RPC or CQRS Architectures

 Let's say our backend doesn’t follow a REST architecture.
 We still need to provide an API for outside clients to connect.
-We can use asynchronous designs in the backend such as RPC or CQRS using protocols such as JMS, ActiveMQ, RabbitMQ, or Protocol Buffers, or we have a "Service Bus", and messages need go into the bus from the outside.
+We can use asynchronous designs in the backend such as RPC or CQRS using protocols such as JMS, ActiveMQ, RabbitMQ, or Protocol Buffers or we have a "Service Bus" and messages need go into the bus from the outside.

-In this case, putting an API Service, aka API Gateway, in front will do the job, and it will also give us the flexibility to add REST-style Resources.
+In this case, putting an API Service, aka API Gateway, in front will do the job, and it will also give us the flexibility to add REST-style resources.
 Some products we will discuss later come with adapters for common protocols such as for Kafka, AMQP and more.

 ![The RPC or CQRS Gateway](/apigateway/api-gateway-scenarios-Page-2.png "The RPC or CQRS Gateway")